-The focus of the goals and action items listed in the following section was centered on the 2008-2009 school year.
+The focus of the goals and action items listed in the following section was centered on the 2010-2012 school years.
 Once these items are accomplished, the focus will shift to future years of the plan.
 The Technology Leadership Team concluded that using a short-term approach when dealing with technology was the most appropriate strategy.
-Therefore, the primary goals for educational technology in the near future are:
+Therefore, the primary objectives for educational technology in the near future are:

-- To collect and analyze data to make sound choices in the selection and use of new and existing instructional technology. - To collect and analyze data to make sound choices in the selection and application of new and existing instructional software. - To provide timely technology-related professional development opportunities to all staff in the areas of instruction, communication, and productivity. - To exercise fiscal responsibility in the use of funding to provide the most current and appropriate educational technology for the students and teachers in the Lynchburg City Schools. - To continue to explore new and emerging technologies and electronic media that may benefit the students, teachers, staff, and parents of the Lynchburg City Schools.
+- To collect and analyze data to make sound choices in the selection and use of new and existing instructional technology. - To collect and analyze data to make sound choices in the selection and application of new and existing instructional software. - To provide timely technology-related professional development opportunities to all staff in the areas of instruction, communication, and productivity. - To exercise fiscal responsibility in the use of funding to provide the most current and appropriate educational technology for the students and teachers in the Lynchburg City Schools. - To continue to explore new and emerging technologies and electronic media that may benefit the students, teachers, staff, and parents of the Lynchburg City Schools. - To deliver appropriate and challenging curricula through face-to-face, blended, and virtual learning environments. - To provide the technical and human infrastructure necessary to support real, blended, and virtual learning environments. - To provide high-quality professional development to help educators create, maintain, and work in a variety of learner-centered environments. - To support innovative professional development practices that promote strategic growth for all educators and collaboration with other educators, content experts, and students. - To actualize the ability of technology to individualize learning and provide equitable opportunities for all learners. - To facilitate the implementation of high-quality Internet safety programs in schools. - To provide and support professional development that increases the capacity of teachers to design and facilitate meaningful learning experiences, thereby encouraging students to create, problem-solve, communicate, collaborate, and use real-world skills by applying technology purposefully. - To ensure that students, teachers, and administrators are Information and Communication Technologies (ICT) literate. - To implement technology-based formative assessments that further produce growth in content knowledge and skills development.